shaunliew/multimodal-ai-fashion-semantic-search/backend/README.md

 # Semantic Fashion Image Search API

-A production-ready FastAPI backend for semantic fashion search using MongoDB Atlas Vector Search and CLIP embeddings.
+A production-ready FastAPI backend for semantic fashion search using MongoDB Atlas Vector Search and HuggingFace CLIP embeddings.

 ## 🎯 What This API Does